adambard/learnxinyminutes-docs/openmp.html.markdown

     data += data + computed;

-    /* `single`: used when a block of code need to be run by only a single thread
+    /* `single`: used when a block of code needs to be run by only a single
-     * in a parallel section.
+     * thread in a parallel section.
 Good for managing control variables.
      */
     #pragma omp single
     printf("Current number of threads: %d\n", omp_get_num_threads());